 Max L. Bouthillette.
 Mr. Bouthillette has served as Executive Vice President, General Counsel and Chief Compliance Officer of the Company since its formation.
 Mr. Bouthillette has served on Quintana Energy Services LP's board of directors since April 2016.
 Prior to joining the Company, Mr. Bouthillette was with Archer Limited, one of our Principal Stockholders, where he served as Executive Vice President and General Counsel from 2010 to 2017 and additionally as President of Archer's operations in South and North America since 2016.
-In May of 2017, Archer Limited voluntarily filed a petition under Chapter 15 of the United States Bankruptcy Code to obtain recognition of a legal proceeding in Bermuda and enforcement in the United States of an amendment to its revolving credit facility.
-The recognition by the United States Bankruptcy Court concluded a successful financial restructuring for Archer Limited, including a substantial capital raise and amendment to existing loan facilities.
 Mr. Bouthillette has more than 23 years of legal experience for oilfield services companies, and previously served as Chief Compliance Officer and Deputy General Counsel for BJ Services from 2006 to 2010, as a partner with Baker Hostetler LLP from 2004 to 2006 and with Schlumberger in North America (Litigation Counsel), Asia (OFS Counsel) and Europe (General Counsel Products) from 1998 to 2003.
 Mr. Bouthillette holds a B.B.A in Accounting from Texas A&M University and a Juris Doctorate from the University of Houston Law Center.

 Corbin J. Robertson, Jr. Mr. Robertson has served as Chairman of the Company's board of directors since our formation and has served as Chairman of the board of directors of the general partner of Quintana Energy Services LP since the board was established.
 Mr. Robertson has also served as Chief Executive Officer and Chairman of the board of directors of GP Natural Resource Partners LLC since 2002.
-He has served as the Chief Executive Officer and Chairman of the board of directors of the general partners of Western Pocahontas Properties Limited Partnership since 1986, Great Northern Properties Limited Partnership since 1992, Quintana Minerals Corporation since 1978 and as Chairman of the board of directors of New Gauley Coal Corporation since 1986.
+He has served as the Chief Executive Officer and Chairman of the board of directors of the general partners of Western Pocahontas Properties Limited Partnership since 1986, Great Northern Properties Limited Partnership since 1992, Quintana Minerals Corporation since 1978, and as Chairman of the board of directors of New Gauley Coal Corporation since 1986.
 He also serves as a Principal with Quintana Capital Group, Chairman of the Board of the Cullen Trust for Higher Education and on the boards of the American Petroleum Institute, the National Petroleum Council, the Baylor College of Medicine and the World Health and Golf Association.
 In 2006, Mr. Robertson was inducted into the Texas Business Hall of Fame.
 Mr. Robertson attended the University of Texas at Austin where he earned a B.B.A. from the Business Honors Program.
 Our board of directors believes Mr. Robertson is qualified to serve on our board of directors due to his extensive industry experience, his extensive experience with oil and gas investments and his board service for several companies in the oil and gas industry.